phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-spike.md

 # Running system on `riscv64-spike`
-This version is designated for RISC-V 64 processor based spike machine implemented by spike (riscv-isa-sim) emulator and `qemu-system-riscv64`.
-To launch this version two files should be provided - kernel file integrated with SBI firmware with embedded SBI console driver, dummyfs filesystem and `psh` shell and disk image with ext2 filesystem.
+This version is designated for RISC-V 64 processor based spike machine implemented by the spike (riscv-isa-sim) emulator and `qemu-system-riscv64`.
+To launch this version two files should be provided - kernel file integrated with SBI firmware with embedded SBI console driver, dummyfs filesystem and `psh` shell, and disk image with ext2 filesystem.

-The files are created as the final artifact of `phoenix-rtos-project` building and is located in `_boot` directory.
+The files are created as the final artifact of the `phoenix-rtos-project` building and are located in the `_boot` directory.
 See [how to build the Phoenix-RTOS system image](../building/README.md)

-## Running image under spike
+## Running image under the spike
-Firstly, you need to install spike simulator.
+Firstly, you need to install a spike simulator.

   <details>
   <summary>How to install spike simulator (Ubuntu 20.04)</summary>